httpwg/http-extensions/draft-ietf-httpbis-priority.md

 identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

-In HTTP/2 the frame is sent on stream zero and in HTTP/3 it is sent on the client control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).
+PRIORITY_UPDATE can be sent by clients on the control stream.
 This allows the PRIORITY_UPDATE to be sent before the stream it references is created, and avoids having to extend the protocol semantics to support continued updates during the stream lifetime; see {{reprioritization}}.